shaomingquan/catalyst-crud-sample/README.md

 install mysql and create test table (./infrastructure.dev could help)

-import `curd demo.postman_collection.json` with post, see request samples
+import `curd demo.postman_collection.json` with postman, see request samples

 1, define a model and define its lifecycle: